 - Crank.
 Crank adjustment isn’t as common as pneumatic manual options, but it’s more commonly found in complete desks rather than risers.
 The crank slowly moves the tabletop up to your desired height, but you have to turn the handle to get the desk to move.
 The crank adjustment offers a wider variety of adjustment heights.

 - Electric.
 Electric adjustment uses a motor (sometimes two) to move the top of the desk up and down as you need it.
 The control panel controls the height you can choose, and most offer memory options to store your preferred heights easily.
-With a press of a button, your desk will automatically adjust to the memory setting you choose.
+With a press of a button, your desk will automatically adjust to the memory setting you to choose.

 Your adjustable desk’s weight limit is important to consider.
 Everything you put on the top of the desk will count against this weight limit.
 Each monitor that you use with your computer adds weight to your desktop.

-A higher weight limit is obviously better, especially if you use multiple monitors, have heavy speakers, or need more flexibility.
+A higher weight limit is better, especially if you use multiple monitors, have heavy speakers, or need more flexibility.
 You shouldn’t stack your standing desk to its weight limit, though.
 When you lean on the desk (or even as you type normally), you are adding weight to the surface.
 If you put too much on your standing desk (regardless of the type), you may damage the mechanisms or other parts of the desk.